 He went on to become an architect with his own practice in Southern California and later moved to Northern California or Oregon.
 I have not seen him for many years.
 We worked together briefly in an architectural firm as drafters and designers.
 He was once kind enough to allow me to examine his copies of the HM construction documents, probably progress checksets, since many of the details are missing or at variance with those you publish in the blog.
 I remember that he kept a tape dispenser on his desk, with "SNEVETS" written on it in large black letters.
 I asked about it, since it's the sort of anonymous thing that drafters put their names on, to prevent "drift".
 He remarked that "everyone used their name backward" where he used to work.
 Hope this helps.

+I have since found Stevens' name on some HM blueprints, so we've got a match.
 There is a curious story involving this stone.
 The Haunted Mansion Holiday switchover every year must be a routine business by now, but after the first Nightmare Before Christmas overlay in 2001, it must have been pretty crazy around there when they switched back again, since no one had ever done it before.
 Call it the Nightmare After Christmas.
 Well, when they were all done, they apparently had a Ron Stevens stone left over.
 Kinda like taking apart an engine or a clock or something and putting it back together.
 You're very proud of yourself until you notice that there's a wheel left over.
 Anyway, they put it outside in the pet cemetery, which makes sense since Snevets Nor is such a common pet name.
 I know my friend had a hard time deciding between "Prince" and "Snevets Nor" when he named his German Shepherd.
 SNEVETS NOR stayed out there for more than a year.

 The epitaph on the last stone in the top row is just gibberish, unless there's a pun in PAX BETA, which would be "Peace B." Peace be, get it?
 Far out, man.
 Remember, this is 1969.
 "ETI N" in Greek would be "Yet the" or "Still the," but that's grasping at straws.
 Gibberish, says I. [Edit: But see now the suggestion by John Edwards in the Comments.
 Possibly Et In Terra Pax ("and on earth, peace") lies behind the epitaph.]